 The complexity of our algorithm depends on the size of the field of definition of the 2^e -torsion points in the supersingular elliptic curve $E_0: v^2 = u^3 + 1$ whose j-invariant is 0.
 In particular, for the characteristic p such that $E_0[2^e] \subset E_0(\mathbb{F}{p^k})$ with k = O(1), we show that our collision attack is a polynomial-time and space algorithm in Corollary 5.1.
-In fact, for such a 128-bit (resp.
-256-bit) prime p, we succeeded in recovering a desired collision on the CDS hash function within 3.02 hours (resp.
-16.74 hours) through 64 parallel computations.
+In fact for such a 128-bit (resp.
+256-bit) prime p, we succeeded in detecting a collision on CDS hash function within 3.02 hours (resp.
+16.74 hours) through 64 parallel computational experiments.
 For details of these experimental results, see Section 6.

-The rest of this paper is structured as follows: we begin by reviewing several mathematical knowledge in Section 2, and the specific construction of the CDS hash function in Section 3.
-In Section 4, we introduce an algorithm to recover a collision on the CDS hash function.
+The rest of this paper is structured as follows: we begin by reviewing several mathematical knowledge in Section 2, and the specific construction of CDS hash function in Section 3.
+In Section 4, we propose an algorithm to detect a collision on CDS hash function.
 In Section 5, we estimate the time and space complexities of our collision attack, and give a countermeasure against this.
-We describe the computational results found by executing our collision attack using Magma Algebra System [5] in Section 6.
+We describe the computational results found by implementing and executing our collision attack with Magma Algebra System [5] in Section 6.
 Finally, we summarize our results and we briefly state future works in Section 7.